PrashantMohta/ModdingDocs/new-scene.md

 ## Starting notes

+This guide will have you create a Mod that adds a custom Scene that will sit in between the transition from Dirtmouth to the Forgotten Crossroads.

 It will be assumed that you know how a Mod can be created, built and then played, as well as how to handle embedded resources.

 This guide will follow the mod *[Stories of a HK player - Chapter 2](https://github.com/SFGrenade/StoriesOfaHkPlayer-Ch2)*, as it is one of the smaller mods that use these steps.